Mancherial: Transport

 Mancherial is well connected with all types of transport facilities, the major ones are Road and Rail.

 Road

-Telangana State Road Transport CorporationTSRTC has its bus depot in Mancherial connecting transportation facility to the citizens to every village and city of Mancherial district.
+Telangana State Road Transport Corporation TGSRTC has its bus depot in Mancherial connecting transportation facility to the citizens to every village and city of Mancherial district.

 A new National highway is being constructed from Mancherial to Chandrapur.
 Also another new National highway is sanctioned from Jaipur Mandal to Warangal via Manthani and Bhupalpally.
 This Highway is named as Green Industrial corridor by NHAI.

 The following are the major roads passing through the city: